 Why tree planting projects are so important in Haiti

-When you first start thinking of planting trees for your business or to offset your personal carbon footprint, the first thing that springs to mind is a UK tree planting project.
+When you first start thinking of planting trees for your business, the first thing that springs to mind is a UK tree planting project.

 And while planting trees in your local community is great (and encouraged), you might want to consider an international tree planting project too.